Updated: August 2020

 - Parties with a legitimate concern in how we run our business, such as insurers.

-- Service providers, suppliers and contractors whom we use to provide hosting services, e.g. third party software or IT support providers for the purpose of system administration, data security, data storage, back up, disaster recovery and IT support.
+- Service providers, suppliers and contractors whom we use to provide our customer relationship management system, hosting services, e.g. third party software or IT support providers for the purpose of system administration, data security, data storage, back up, disaster recovery and IT support.

 We will never sell your details to a third party.
 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.